AccordBox/wagtail-react-blog/README.md

 ## Introduction

-This project is from book [Build SPA with React and Wagtail](https://leanpub.com/react-wagtail)
+**This project is archived, please get the latest version of the source code from my book [Build SPA with React and Wagtail](https://leanpub.com/react-wagtail)**

 ## Demo